sharathvemula/waffle_test/ReadMe.md

 ```

 After completion the benchmark will display the throughput during the run.
 There will be a new folder in the data folder that contains one file for each client displaying the latency of each operation in nanoseconds.

+Note that although it is expected that each of these processes run on different machine, they can all be run on a single machine on different ports using the localhost ip.